Usain Bolt: 2004–2007 Early career

 Bolt claimed his first major world medal two months later at the IAAF World Athletics Final in Stuttgart, Germany.
 He passed the finishing post with a time of 20.10 s, gaining a bronze medal in the process.
-The IAAF World Cup in Athens, Greece, yielded Bolt's first senior international silver medal.
+The IAAF World Cup in Athens, Greece yielded Bolt's first senior international silver medal.
 Wallace Spearmon from the United States won gold with a championship record time of 19.87 s, beating Bolt's respectable time of 19.96 s.
 Further 200 m honours on both the regional and international stages awaited Bolt in 2007.
-He yearned to run in the 100 metres but Mills was skeptical, believing that Bolt was better suited for middle distances.
-The coach cited the runner's difficulty in smoothly starting out of the blocks and poor habits such as looking back at opponents in sprints.
+He wished to run in the 100 metres but Mills was skeptical, believing that Bolt was better suited for middle distances.
+The coach cited the runner's difficulty in smoothly starting out of the blocks and poor habits such as looking back at opponents during sprints.
 Mills told Bolt that he could run the shorter distance if he broke the 200 m national record.
 In the Jamaican Championships, he ran 19.75 s in the 200 m, breaking the 36-year-old Jamaican record held by Don Quarrie by 0.11 s.

 Mills complied with Bolt's demand to run in the 100 m, and he was entered to run the event at the 23rd Vardinoyiannia meeting in Rethymno, Crete.
 In his debut tournament, he won the gold medal in a time of 10.03 s, feeding his enthusiasm for the event.

 He built on this achievement at the 2007 World Championships in Osaka, Japan, winning a silver medal.
-Bolt recorded 19.91 s with a headwind of 0.8 m/s.
+Bolt recorded 19.91 s with a head wind of 0.8 m/s.
 The race was won by Tyson Gay in 19.76 s, a new championship record.

-Bolt was a member of the silver medal relay team with Asafa Powell, Marvin Anderson, and Nesta Carter in the 4×100 metres relay.
+Bolt was a member of the silver medal relay team with Asafa Powell, Marvin Anderson, and Nesta Carter in the 4 × 100 metres relay.
 Jamaica set a national record of 37.89 s.
 Bolt did not win any gold medals at the major tournaments in 2007, but Mills felt that Bolt's technique was much improved, pinpointing improvements in Bolt's balance at the turns over 200 m and an increase in his stride frequency, giving him more driving power on the track.